What sort of clerks are you looking for?

 When do the clerkships start and end?

-The clerkship start dates are staggered and generally start in late June and July, although there may be room for flexibility in exceptional circumstances.
-The clerkships are for 12 months.
+The clerkship start dates are staggered and generally start in July and August, although there may be room for flexibility in exceptional circumstances.
+The clerkships are for one year (12 months).

 Do clerks work for a judge or for the Court?